in4lio/yupp/README.md

 # yupp

-`yupp` 2.0rc1 is a lexical macro preprocessor for C, C++, Python, and other text-based languages.
+`yupp` is a lexical macro preprocessor for C, C++, Python, and other text-based languages.
 It embeds a small, fully parenthesized macro language into ordinary source files and emits readable generated text.

-This branch is Python 3-only.
-CPython 3.11, 3.12, 3.13, and 3.14 are the
-supported runtimes.
-CI also exercises the CPython 3.15 prerelease as an advisory, non-blocking compatibility signal.
+`yupp` requires Python 3.11 or newer.

 ## Install